 Student Retention & College Life supports teaching and learning by fostering student success, inter-cultural competence, and leadership.

 The Book Exchange offers a non-profit free service to Chemeketa students as an alternative to purchasing new books for their classes.
 Operated by the Associated Students of Chemeketa (ASC), this exchange allows students to sell books they no longer need to other students who may need them.
 It also allows students to buy books offered by other students at a reduce price.
 Students may also sell or buy calculators and any other items required for use in their classes.
-For information, e-mail or call 503.365.4764.
+For information, please contact Student Retention and College Life or call 503.399.5116.

 The Book Exchange Hours of Operation in Building 2, Room 176 -